Hsinchu County

-Hsinchu County (Wade–Giles: Hsin¹-chu²) is a county administered as part of the nominal Taiwan Province of the Republic of China (ROC).
-Located in north-western Taiwan, the population of the county is mainly Hakka; with a Taiwanese aboriginal minority in the southeastern part of the county.
+Hsinchu is a county in north-western Taiwan.
+The population of the county is mainly Hakka; with a Taiwanese aboriginal minority in the southeastern part of the county.
 Zhubei is the county seat, where the government office and county office is located.
 A portion of the Hsinchu Science Park is located in Hsinchu County.

 History

 Early history

 Before the arrival of the Han Chinese, the Hsinchu area was home to the indigenous Taokas, Saisiyat, and Atayal.
 After the Spanish occupied northern Taiwan, Catholic missionaries arrived at Tek-kham in 1626.
 Minnanese (Hoklo) and Hakka came and began to cultivate the land from the plains near the sea towards the river valleys and hills.

 Qing dynasty

 In 1684, Zhuluo County was established during Qing dynasty rule and more Han settled near Tek-kham.
 A Chinese city was established there in 1711 and renamed Hsinchu in 1875.
 It became part of Taipeh Prefecture.
 In the late 19th century, Hoklo people dominated the coastal plains, forcing the Saisiyat and Atayal tribes to move to areas around Jianshi and Wufeng, while the Hakka and Taokas settled together in the river valleys and hills.